Mass Finishing for the Aerospace Industry

 January 13, 2021

 The process of making an airplane is extremely complex.
-It starts with the engineers creating the design.
-Then comes the manufacturing of the different parts and their assembly.
+It starts with the engineers creating the design, then comes the manufacturing of the different parts and their assembly.
 Once the aircraft is assembled, it is rigorously tested to make sure all parts work as they should.
-When testing is completed and all the aesthetic and decorative elements are installed, the aircraft ready for use.
+When testing is completed and all the aesthetic and decorative elements are installed, the aircraft is ready for use.
 All of these steps are essential to ensure the aircraft flies properly and complies with the necessary safety requirements upon its completion.

 But what many people might not realize is that some of the most surface-level elements — the most literal ones, no less — are also some of the most critical steps in the process.
 Metal finishing for aerospace parts is a step that no manufacturer can afford to skip.

-What Is Mass Finishing?
+What IS Mass Finishing?

 Mass finishing involves the execution of multiple finishing processes — such as deburring, which involves the smoothing of sharp edges — for many metal parts at once.
 Any manufactured metal parts are likely to go through this process.
-These parts could accomplish many different tasks, but they frequently appear in machinery or as an exterior plating to something, like a vehicle.
+These parts could accomplish many different tasks, but they frequently appear in machinery or as exterior plating to something, like a vehicle.

 The goal of finishing is to ensure metal parts are smooth and polished, removing inconsistencies on their surface.
 This smoothing can be done by adding a thin layer of metal on top, by grinding down uneven metal from the original or by using some combination of the two.
 A variety of different finishing systems can accomplish this treatment.
 When these systems are brought together into one overall process and applied to a large number of metal pieces at once, we can call it mass finishing.